Anthony-Rajiv/LTTS---MiniProject/README.md

 ## Folder Structure
 Folder             | Description
 -------------------| -----------------------------------------
 `1.
-Requirements`   | Documents detailing requirements and research `2.
-Design`         | Documents specifying design details `3.
-Implementation` | All code and documentation
+Requirements`   | Documents detailing Requirements
+`2.
+Architecture`         | Documents specifying Design
+`3.
+Implementation` | All code and Documentation
 `4.
-Test and Output`      | Documents with test plans and procedures `5.
+Test and Output`      | Code in Implemenattion section `5.
 Report`    | Detailed Report of the Proof.

 ## Contributors List and Summary